Summer Horse Camp (Camp Ivey)

 Interns will be assisting with camp attendees ages 7-17, disabled and able-bodied alike.
 Interns will be assisting in a variety of roles including, but not limited to, grooming, tacking, and leading horses during class, assisting in humane education, feeding and watering horses, basic vet care, stable management, and assisting instructors during riding class.
 Training will be provided for all positions so interns can be moved between programming when needed.
 Interns will need to bring their lunch during the internship period as well as snacks for breaks they will have throughout the day.

 Interns will be provided a Certificate of Recognition for the community service hours they provide as well as a nomination for the President’s Volunteer Service Award (based on age and number of hours of service provided).
-Their Certificate of Recognition will be presented at our Annual Western Hoedown September 2015 (exact date TBA).
-The Intern and one guest are invited to attend this event at no charge.
-Also, interns may accrue $80 scholarships towards horseback riding instruction for each week of full-time service.
+Their Certificate of Recognition will be mailed to them the first week of September.
+Also, interns may accrue $100 scholarships towards horseback riding instruction for each week of full-time service.